GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

         - You should see your own **username** in place of `$USER`
         - FYI: `$USER` is not an arbitrary string as it is a real environment variable.
 Run `echo $USER` and see what happens

-Checking to make sure we have the directory and files for the workshop.
+!!! terminal-2 "Checking to make sure we have the directory and files for the workshop."

-!!! terminal "script"

     ```bash
     ls